 We are a holding company and the payment of dividends from our insurance subsidiaries, which historically has been the principal source of our holding company cash inflow, is restricted by insurance regulations.
 MGIC is the principal source of dividend-paying capacity.
 In 2010 and 2011, MGIC cannot pay any dividends to our holding company without approval from the OCI.
-In addition, under the terms of the Fannie Mae Agreement and Freddie Mac Notification, MGIC may not pay dividends to our holding company without the GSE's consent; however each GSE has consented to dividends of not more than \$100 million in the aggregate to purchase existing debt obligations of our holding company or to pay such obligations at maturity.
+In addition, under the terms of the Fannie Mae Agreement and Freddie Mac Notification, discussed under "Business - Fannie Mae and Freddie Mac".
+MGIC may not pay dividends to our holding company without the GSE's consent; however each GSE has consented to dividends of not more than \$100 million in the aggregate to purchase existing debt obligations of our holding company or to pay such obligations at maturity.